What is an IT manager?

 What is the outlook for IT managers?

-The job growth for IT managers is predicted to be strong in the upcoming years, driven by the constant technological innovation and the need for organizations to stay current with IT trends and cybersecurity measures.
+Their job growth is predicted to be strong in the upcoming years, driven by the constant technological innovation and the need for organizations to stay current with IT trends and cybersecurity measures.
 Job prospects should be favorable, especially for those with solid technical and management skills.

 What are the possibilities for advancement as an IT manager?